Email Authentication: A Step-by-Step Implementation Guide for CISOs

-Learn how to implement email authentication protocols like SPF, DKIM, and DMARC to protect your domain and boost deliverability.
+Email authentication is now mandatory for bulk senders.
+Learn how to implement SPF, DKIM, and DMARC to protect your domain and maintain inbox placement.

-As AI-generated phishing campaigns become increasingly sophisticated, CISOs need comprehensive authentication strategies that extend beyond basic compliance.
-This guide covers the implementation of email authentication using these core protocols and provides actionable steps to follow.
+As AI-generated phishing campaigns become increasingly sophisticated, CISOs need authentication strategies that extend beyond basic compliance. $3.046 billion in BEC losses, with over $30 million tied to attacks with a confirmed AI nexus, according to the FBI IC3 2025 Report.
+This guide covers implementing email authentication using core protocols and provides actionable steps.

 What Is Email Authentication?

+Email authentication is the DNS-based foundation for proving that mail claiming to come from your domain is legitimate.
 Email authentication is a set of DNS-based checks or protocols, primarily SPF, DKIM, and DMARC.
-These protocols enable receiving mail servers to confirm that a message originates from your domain, verify it hasn’t been altered in transit, and determine how to handle any failures of these tests, thereby preventing domain spoofing and safeguarding both inbox placement and brand reputation.
+These protocols enable receiving mail servers to confirm that a message originates from your domain, verify it has not been altered in transit, and determine how to handle any failures of these tests.
+The result is prevention of domain spoofing and protection of both inbox placement and brand reputation.

 SPF lists the IP addresses allowed to send on your behalf; precise SPF record syntax lets the recipient confirm the envelope sender.
-DKIM attaches a cryptographic signature to each message; recipients verify that signature using the public key you publish, ensuring both integrity and origin.
+DKIM attaches a cryptographic signature to each message; recipients verify that signature using the public key you publish.
 DMARC ties everything together by instructing receivers on what to do when SPF or DKIM fails, thereby enforcing alignment with the visible From address.

 Implementing all three protocols creates a layered authentication system that automated filters recognize as increasing the trustworthiness of messages.